qbizzle68/pyevspace/docs/html/_sources/reference/api/evector.rst.txt

 	Create an :class:`EVector` object with initial values from initializer, or initialize to zero if omitted.

-	:param iterable initializer: An iterable object of length three with numeric values
+	:param iterable initializer: an iterable object of length three with numeric values
-	:raises TypeError: if the initializer is not an iterable
+	:raises TypeError: if initializer is not an iterable
 	:raises TypeError: if a value of initializer is not a numeric type

-	.. _attributes-label:
+	:raises ValueError: if initializer is not exactly length three

 Attributes:
 -----------